Soviet Union: Sport

-In summer of 1923 in Moscow was established the Proletarian Sports Society "Dynamo" as a sports organization of Cheka.
+In summer of 1923 in Moscow was established the Proletarian Sports Society "Dynamo" as a sports organization of Soviet secret police Cheka.

-Founded on 20 July 1924 in Moscow, Sovetsky Sport was the first sports newspaper of the Soviet Union.

 On 13 July 1925 the Central Committee of the Russian Communist Party (Bolsheviks) adopted a statement "About the party's tasks in sphere of physical culture".
 In the statement was determined the role of physical culture in Soviet society and the party's tasks in political leadership of physical culture movement in the country.

 The Soviet Olympic Committee formed on 21 April 1951, and the IOC recognized the new body in its 45th session.
 In the same year, when the Soviet representative Konstantin Andrianov became an IOC member, the USSR officially joined the Olympic Movement.
 The 1952 Summer Olympics in Helsinki thus became first Olympic Games for Soviet athletes.
 The Soviet Union was the biggest rival to the United States at the Summer Olympics, winning six of its nine appearances at the games and also topping the medal tally at the Winter Olympics six times.
 The Soviet Union's Olympics success has been attributed to its large investment in sports to demonstrate its superpower image and political influence on a global stage.

 The Soviet Union national ice hockey team won nearly every world championship and Olympic tournament between 1954 and 1991 and never failed to medal in any International Ice Hockey Federation (IIHF) tournament in which they competed.

-The advent of the state-sponsored ‘full-time amateur athlete’ of the Eastern Bloc countries further eroded the ideology of the pure amateur, as it put the self-financed amateurs of the Western countries at a disadvantage.
-The Soviet Union entered teams of athletes who were all nominally students, soldiers, or working in a profession – in reality, the state paid many of these competitors to train on a full-time basis.
-Nevertheless, the IOC held to the traditional rules regarding amateurism.